 , in Real Time

 , and features no script or direction.
 The cast, crew, and audience are just whoever happen to wander in.
-Very little of it has been written about, no moving footage of it has been discovered, and it's gone completely unadvertised, although various spinoff stories
+Very little of it has been written about, no moving footage of it is known to exist, and it's gone completely unadvertised, although various spinoff stories

 , character blogs

 , and pieces of Concept Art have been posted online

 , to decent reception.

 Production began in the D.C. metro area, then moved to central Florida halfway through its run due to Executive Meddling